dielascode/port1/public/content/OtherProjects.md

   - Link [https://example.com]

 ## Perpustakaan
-Sistem peminjaman buku di perpustakaan sentral SMK Negeri 6 Jember berbasis website
+The book borrowing system at the Central Library of SMK Negeri 6 Jember is website-based.
 - Tags: Category 2
 - Badges:
   - DONE [blue]